 Influencer marketing - it's taking over the world!
 Ok, ok - the marketing world at least.
 And as a marketer, understanding the basics of influencer marketing is a MUST.
 If your boss comes to you asking questions, you want to look good, right?
 And even more importantly, you need to arm yourself with knowledge so you can make educated decisions regarding your marketing strategy.

->

-> But with all the different terminology out there, and new concepts and metrics rolling out on almost a daily basis, it's easy to get confused.
-Allow us to help you out by breaking down 20 different influencer marketing buzzwords that you're constantly hearing.
+But with all the different terminology out there, and new concepts and metrics rolling out on almost a daily basis, it's easy to get confused.
+Allow our influencer marketing agency to help you out by breaking down 20 different influencer marketing buzzwords that you're constantly hearing.
 Enjoy!

->

-> 1. Influencer: Starting simple.
+1. Influencer: Starting simple.
 An influencer is any person who has the ability to influence or inspire others to take some sort of action, typically via their social platforms (blog, Instagram, etc.).
 However, many people throw this term around very generally, so we've segmented influencers into five different categories: Celebrities, Social Stars, Macro-Influencers, Micro-Influencers, and Nano-Influencers.
 It's worth noting that some marketers also refer to influencers as bloggers, creators, or content creators.

 2. Influencer Marketing: Again, we're starting simple here.
 But to break it down, influencer marketing is a form of word of mouth whereby brands partner with personalities trusted by its target audience to spread their key messages.
 In doing so, the third party credibility of the influencer helps the brand.

 3. Virtual Influencers: Also known as CGI Influencers, virtual influencers are exactly what you'd think.
 They're "influencers" created from computer graphics - aka fake.
 Yes, they do have social media accounts with a large number of followers, but can you actually influence people to buy something when you physically can't use it?